-In September 2012, SENS was pleased to welcome John Patterson as our practitioner-in-residence.
+From September 2012 to April 2014, SENS was pleased to welcome John Patterson as our practitioner-in-residence.
 Patterson has extensive experience managing environmental projects in the private sector, and with organizations such as the Canadian International Development Association and the World Bank in Vietnam, Indonesia and other countries.
-He is available as a resource for students to discuss project management, career planning and any other questions they may have or advice they may seek regarding the environmental profession.
+He was available as a resource for students to discuss project management, career planning and any other questions they may have or advice they may seek regarding the environmental profession.
 In addition, he also gave a two-day project management workshop in October 2012 as part of the SENS Professional Skills Certificate.

 News Spotlight: SENS welcomes John Patterson